Laser-written vapor cells for chip-scale atomic sensing and spectroscopy: Vapor cell fabrication

 For the fabrication of the LWVC we employed the so-called FLICE (Femtosecond Laser Irradiation followed by Chemical Etching) technique.
 This is a two-step microfabrication process illustrated in Fig.~\ref{fig:Fabrication}(a).
 At first, an ultrafast laser beam is tightly focused inside the volume of a fused silica glass substrate.
 For a suitable choice of the irradiation parameters, this step leads to the local formation of self-oriented nanogratings, which, in turn, produces an increased sensitivity of the irradiated volume to chemical etching.
 Thanks to the non-linear nature of the laser absorption process, the material modification is highly localized within the laser focal spot, thus providing extreme flexibility in the inscription of an arbitrary 3D pattern buried inside the substrate.
 In a second step, the substrate is immersed in a proper etchant solution, and the irradiated material is selectively removed, leading to the formation of an empty structure with the desired geometry.

 To fabricate the first LWVC, used in the experiments described in section \ref{section:experiments}, we performed the irradiation step using a commercial femtosecond laser source (HighQ Laser - femtoREGEN), that emits a train of ultrafast light pulses at 520~nm (300~fs duration, 410~nJ/pulse) at the repetition rate of 1~MHz.
 A $50\times$ microscope objective with 0.6 numerical aperture is used to focus the laser output inside a pristine fused silica block of dimensions $\SI{10}{\milli\meter}\times\SI{10}{\milli\meter}\times\SI{5}{\milli\meter}$.
 The irradiated geometry, illustrated in Fig.~\ref{fig:Fabrication}(b), consists of a cylinder oriented vertically with a diameter of 5~mm and a height of 3.5~mm, which forms the reservoir for the rubidium dispenser, and a rectangular parallelepiped inscribed on top to it, with a $\SI{1}{\milli\meter}\times\SI{1}{\milli\meter}$ cross section and a length of 9.5~mm, which forms the atomic sensing chamber.
 The top facet of the reservoir and the bottom facet of the chamber are in direct contact for facilitating the material removal during the etching step.
 The chamber is completely buried within the glass block, while the reservoir reaches its bottom facet, allowing the penetration of the acid and filling of the LWVC.
 The laser definition of these shapes is limited to their surfaces, with additional section planes written both in the reservoir and in the chamber.
 This is enough to cause the complete detachment of the inner material during the etching step.
 The overall structure has been irradiated bottom-to-top, with a substrate scan speed of~1 mm/s and a vertical line separation of 3~$\mu$m.
 During the whole process, the laser polarization was kept oriented perpendicular to the longitudinal axis of the parellelepiped.
 In this way, the nanogratings resulted aligned parallel to this direction, thus favouring the acid penetration and increasing the etching speed of the sensing chamber.
+Importantly, when more complex structures are fabricated by FLICE, a proper polarization direction must be chosen during the irradiation of each sub-component, in order to temporally synchronize the etching of the whole geometry.